NaluKit/nalu/etc/wiki/06 Application.md

 Using only a shell as start route will produce an error.

 ### Error Route
-There are several validations ins Nalu, that can cause an error.
+There are several validations inside Nalu, that can cause an error.
 For example:

 * a routing loop
 * an illegal route